 Food for Vulnerable People

-As New York’s central hub of kosher food distribution, our partner Metropolitan Council on Jewish Poverty has been inundated with requests from new clients, as well as from food pantry sites that have been forced to close.
-Met Council is being called on to serve homebound seniors who can no longer get meals at senior centers, as well as children who are not receiving city-funded hot meals.
-We’ve allocated $1 million to Met Council to significantly expand its capacity to serve the community.
-An additional $360,000 has been allocated to support food programs at Met Council and other agencies distributing food.
+As New York’s central hub of kosher food distribution, our partner Metropolitan Council on Jewish Poverty has been inundated with requests.
+Met Council has been called on to serve homebound seniors who can no longer get meals at senior centers, as well as children who are not receiving city-funded hot meals.

 Cash Assistance